 What is the BRAT diet?

-If you have recently had an upset stomach or diarrhea, your doctor may suggest that you limit your diet to bland foods that won’t irritate your stomach.
-The BRAT diet is a bland-food diet that is often recommended for adults and children.
+The BRAT diet is a bland food diet that is often recommended for adults and children.
 BRAT stands for Bananas, Rice, Applesauce and Toast.
 The BRAT diet can help you recover from an upset stomach or diarrhea for the following reasons:

 - It includes “binding” foods.
 These are low-fiber foods that can help make your stools firmer.